-Pizzelle Cookies are a classic Italian tradition and they are super simple to make using a Pizzelle Iron and some common baking ingredients.
-Make these for Christmas, Easter, or any time you’re in the mood for a crisp, light, buttery Italian cookie.
+Pizzelle Cookies are a classic Italian tradition, and they are super simple to make using a Pizzelle Iron and some common baking ingredients.
+Make this Pizzelle recipe for Christmas, Easter, or whenever you’re in the mood for a crisp, light, buttery Italian cookie.

 Italian food is some of the best in the world!
 If you like Italian cookies, you should make these soft Italian Wedding Cookies, or my Ricotta Cookies.